Overview

 Diagnosing factitious disorder can be difficult, as it may mimic genuine medical conditions, which can delay treatment for the actual disorder at hand.
 In addition, factitious disorder can be linked to other mental illnesses, such as depression or personality disorders.1 It can also affect anyone, regardless of age, gender, or socioeconomic status.

 A common misunderstanding about factitious disorder is that the affected person is simply seeking attention or pretending to be ill.
 However, their behavior may be driven by complex psychological needs that may require professional help.
+Factitious disorder is a serious mental disorder in which someone deceives others by appearing sick.
 If left unaddressed, factitious disorder may lead to serious consequences for the affected person, including self-inflicted injuries and unnecessary medical procedures.
 However, therapy, support, and proper education may help to manage and potentially overcome the disorder.

 Symptoms

 Factitious disorder imposed on another, formerly called Munchausen syndrome by proxy, may present with various signs and symptoms that can be unclear or hard to discern.
-Ultimately, the symptoms of this mental disorder can vary greatly depending on the person and their intentions.
+Ultimately, the symptoms of factitious disorder can vary greatly depending on the person and their intentions.

 Somatic symptoms are commonly seen in those with factitious disorders – this entails the intentional fabrication or exaggeration of physical or psychological symptoms without genuine medical or psychological basis.

-Here are some common signs and symptoms that may help indicate the presence of the disorder:
+Here are some common signs and symptoms that may help indicate the presence of factitious disorder:

 • Repetitive hospitalizations or medical visits without a definitive diagnosis